You are here

 What is the difference between luminosity and brightness?

 Luminosity is not the same as brightness.
-A 100-watt light bulb has a constant luminosity but can appear brighter or fainter depending on how far away it is.
+Luminosity is a measure of the intrinsic brightness of a star or other object, while brightness measures how bright it looks to an observer.
+A 100-watt light bulb has a constant luminosity, for example, but can appear brighter or fainter depending on how far away it is.
 A dim star may be dim because it is small, cool, far away, or all three.

 At a Glance